The First Death: Title

-The title of the book refers to the contradistinction between first and second death in the Apocalypse of St. John the Divine, the first death referring to the natural end of life (death of the body) as opposed to the second death (annihilation, death of the soul).
-Insofar as the first death is not of a spiritual kind it is not considered as "real death", that is to say, annihilation.
+The title of the book refers to the gradual disintegration of the character's body as it falls prey to the surrounding inimical natural elements.
+The contradistinction between first and second death in the Apocalypse of St. John the Divine, is used to allude to the gradual decomposition of the body as a state of a reduction of its life-force and in view of its ensuing annihilation.
+Insofar as the first death does not bring about a complete mental disintegration it is not considered as "real death",.
 In a spiritual sense, the protagonist of the book subsists in a "hellish" kind of existence, presumably awaiting the occurrence of future redemption or definitive extinction.
 The title also refers to the occurrence of the first death in the context of the biblical history of the human race, namely the murder of Abel by his brother Cain.

 Synopsis

-The First Death recounts the ordeal of a 40-year-old male named adam stranded on a desert-like island.
+The First Death recounts the ordeal of an unnamed male protagonist stranded on a desert-like island.
 The book starts with a description of his mutilated body which grinds against the rocks.
 The poem expands on the theme of his continuing degradation, physical and mental, as even the mechanisms of memory are dislocated.
 Yet, the bond between person and body ensures life still persists, and, "at that point without substance/ where the world collides and takes off", the mechanical instincts of the cosmos rumble into action and sling this irreducible substance again into space - prompting, perhaps, a future regeneration.